fernandozamoraj/DirectoryWiz/ReadMe.txt

 .RemoveFoldersByCustomEvaluator(string rootFolder, IMatchFileByEvaluator evaluator) To RemoveFiles by a custom evaluator

+.void RemoveByRegularExpression(string rootDirectory, string pattern) To Remove Files/folders by a regular expression pattern

 To create your own custom evaluator just implement the method bool IMatchFileEvaluator.IsMatch(string file);